AlbertoBarrago/mario-murru-game/README.md

 ## License

-This project is available for free use and modification.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.